-Choose a homemade seafoam candy recipe, and make yourself an old fashioned treat.
-Seafoam is similar in taste to Divinity, but lighter and foamier in its texture.
-Some call it the brown-sugar divinity but it also goes by other names: honeycomb, cinder, angel food, or sponge toffee.
+Some candy lovers call it the brown-sugar divinity, but it also goes by other names: honeycomb, cinder toffee, or sponge toffee.
 Whatever you wish call it, it's a unique and delicious confection.

 Try not to over beat the egg white or the candy mixture.
 If over-beat, the candy will not have its characteristic density or lightness.
 Practice makes perfect.

-Two of the three seafoam candy recipes call for vinegar.
-The white vinegar enhances the flavor of the candy and tends to cut its sweetness, but don't overuse it, or you'll spoil your sponge toffee.
+Some old fashioned seafoam candy recipes call for white vinegar.
+The vinegar enhances the flavor of the candy and tends to cut its sweetness, but do NOT overuse it, or you'll spoil your sponge toffee.

 As a child, I always enjoyed eating this unique confection.
 It magically dissolves in your mouth as you bite into it leaving a chewy brown-sugar toffee.
 It's so good tasting.